KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 Selections
 --------------

 Adding the **Selections** to your widgets, namely the possibility to reload all widget data according to selection made throught the click on a specific item of the cockpit (cell value, chart bar, etc.).
 Moreover, thanks to this functionality the user can reproduce the drill down feature that we introduced in Chapter of Chart.
 You can check which selections are active on your cockpit at anytime thanks to the **Selection** functionality.
 In Section 7.1 we already described how to add the “Selection” widget inside the cockpit area.
 If the user do not wish for the widget to stay visible, selections can still be accessed and managed through the menu configuration bar.
 Clicking on the “Selection” menu icon you can enter the “Selections” window.
-Here all selections and associations are listed, as shown in Figure 7.60.
+Here all selections and associations are listed, as shown in Figure below.
 The “Delete” button is available just aside each row to let the user to remove that specific selections.
 Click on the “Cancel” button to exit the window.

 .. figure:: media/image206.png